robfatland/nexus/bash/env.md

 It is an alternative or complement to the Python native package manager `pip` (package management) together with `venv` (environment management).
 Both `pip` and `conda` can be used to install packages individually or *en masse* by means of grocery list files.

+Some best practices
+- Avoid mixing `conda install` and `pip install` in a given environment
+- One environment per project
+- Keep environments small
+- Verify reproducibility by sharing environment files

 Example: Suppose I have three projects in mind: Learning some number theory, developing a curriculum for beginning programmers,